aishwaryasangale4-spec/aishwaryasangale4-spec/README.md

 ## Hi I'm Aishwarya 👋

+Detail-oriented Data Analyst with a Bachelor's degree in Information Technology and hands-on experience in **Python**, **SQL**, **Excel**, **Power BI**, and **Tableau**.
+Passionate about transforming data into actionable insights and supporting data-driven decision-making.
+Immediate joiner, eager to learn, grow, and contribute to business success.

 <!--
 **aishwaryasangale4-spec/aishwaryasangale4-spec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.